Horbenkodev/hugo-blog/content/posts/empathy-mapping-for-design-thinking/index.md

 ---
-title: 'Empathy Map and Design Thinking: What You Should Know'
+title: "Empathy Map and Design Thinking: What You Should Know"
+draft: false
-publishDate: '2023-12-01T00:00:00Z'
+publishDate: 2023-12-01T00:00:00Z
-authors: []
-description: Fnd out what empathy mapping is and how it helps UX experts better understand what people expect to get from the product.
 image: empathy_map__1_.png
 og_image: empathy_map_socials.png
+description: Fnd out what empathy mapping is and how it helps UX experts better understand what people expect to get from the product.
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - Business Analysis Team
 categories:
   - Design
+industries: []
+questionary:
+  - question: What is an empathy map?
+    answer: It is a visualization tool that helps UX experts present accumulated knowledge about the attitudes and behaviors of users.
+Moreover, this tool helps to communicate this information to other team members.
+  - question: Why do UX experts create empathy maps?
+    answer: Thanks to visualizing all the information that you have about users' opinions, expectations, and feelings, you can detect general trends in their attitudes and define the existing issues.
+Based on this knowledge, you can deliver more valuable solutions that will perfectly address users' needs.
 ---
 Just building a reliable and secure app from the technological perspective wouldn't be enough to ensure success for your solution.
 People will never use an app just because "it works well".
 They should